-Recent constraints using \textit{Gaia} data \cite{Schutz:2017tfp} show that a dark disk coplanar with the Milky Way disk can account for at most $\sim1\%$ of the MW halo mass.
+Recent constraints using \textit{Gaia} data (\cite{Schutz:2017tfp}) show that a dark disk coplanar with the Milky Way disk can account for at most $\sim1\%$ of the MW halo mass.
 However, this result assumes an equilibrium distribution of stars, and it is not clear that this is true.
-In any case, dark disks in dwarf galaxy halos are less constrained.
-To illustrate the effect of this type of DM, we take the disk radius to be $10\%$ the halo scale radius, and the disk thickness $1\%$ of the disk radius, and assume isotropic velocity dispersion.
-Fig.\ref{ddisk} shows the baryonic profiles in hydrostatic equilibrium along the $z$ and $R$ directions for the fraction of interacting DM $\varepsilon$ ranging from 0 to $5\%$.
-At the half-light radius, the addition of a $5\%$ dark disk can induce an axis ratio of $b/a =1, c/a = 0.7$ on the baryonic distribution.
+In any case, this type of dark matter, if present, is expected to be found generically in all halos, and the presence of dark disks in dwarf galaxies is much less constrained.
+In these systems DDDM may induce an oblate DM halo, and the resulting oblate gravitational potential would cause larger ellipticity in the orbits of stars, ultimately sourcing an oblateness in the stellar component.
 In the case that these high mass-to-light dwarfs are indeed found to be oblate, this could provide motivation for a dark disk or similar DM models that generate oblateness in the stellar distribution without rotational support.